 - Operating and maintaining CREA’s online products and services, including REALTOR.ca, the DDF®, WEBForms®*, and its Intranet site;

-- Administering and facilitating membership in the Boards/Associations across Canada;
+- Administering and facilitating Members’ membership in their Boards/Associations across Canada;

 - Administering trademark and competition law compliance programs;

 - Ensuring compliance with bylaws, rules and regulations of CREA and Boards/Associations;

 - Administering CREA’s Code of Ethics and Standards of Business Practice;